jyabin/cbcicard/wp-content/plugins/photo-gallery/readme.txt

 **Theme.** Choose the theme, which will be applied to the gallery/album.

 == Changelog ==

+= 1.5.70 =
+* Added: Zoom in/out for images in lightbox.
+* Changed: Reset only the current tag options on themes reset.
+* Changed: Make items clickable on editing Gallery groups.
+* Fixed: Removed hash after closing lightbox.
+* Fixed: Video causes a JS error while trying to close full screen in Slideshow view.
+* Fixed: Uploader issue in some cases.
+* Fixed: Scrolling down in options page.
+* Fixed: Date and Title filters as a default.
+* Fixed: Blog Style view alignment.
+* Fixed: Importing Gallery groups.
+* Fixed: Disable Elementor lightbox for gallery images.
+* Fixed: Preview in Elementor.
+* Fixed: Spacing between images in masonry view.
+* Fixed: Images description in gallery groups.

+= 1.5.69 =
+* Added: Possibility to set Embed YouTube video starting time and to show related videos from your channel.
+* Fixed: XSS vulnerability.
+* Fixed: Scroll bar styles in comments.
+* Fixed: Thumbnails alignment in uploader.
+* Fixed: Remove I button to show image title/description for image with empty title/description in lightbox.
+* Fixed: Update preview images after the gallery content has been removed.
+* Fixed: Message after deleting images with bulk action.

+= 1.5.68 =
+* Added: Possibility to allow users with none administrator role to edit themes, tags, options.
+* Fixed: XSS vulnerability.
+* Fixed: Ordering functionality for admin.
+* Fixed: Autoplay during blur/focus tabs.
+* Fixed: Export functionality on Mozilla.
+* Fixed: Image role restrictions.
+* Fixed: Slideshow autoplay in the multiple tabs.

+= 1.5.67 =
+* Fixed: Style issues with WP5.6.
+* Fixed: Duplicate of Gallery groups with Select all button.
+* Fixed: Do not allow double quotes in image name.
+* Fixed: Double quotes in gallery name.
+* Fixed: Do not duplicate image on importing from media library.
+* Fixed: Issue with jQuery mobile library.
+* Fixed: Editing shortcode in WP Classic editor.

+= 1.5.66 =
+* Changed: js ready function call logic.

+= 1.5.65 =
+* Changed: Adding shortcode design.
+* Fixed: Share with Twitter.
+* Fixed: Instagram oEmbed functionality.
+* Fixed: Smaller area for play/pause button on mobile.
+* Fixed: Image bulk actions for galleries with large amount of images.

 = 1.5.64 =
 * Fixed: Instagram functionality.